 MathML uses a more complicated syntax for attribute values than the generic XML syntax required by the MathML DTD.
 These additional rules are intended for use by MathML applications, and it is a MathML error to violate them, though they cannot be enforced by XML processing.
 The MathML syntax of each attribute value is specified in the table of attributes provided with the description of each element, using a notation described below.
-In MathML applications these attribute values should be further processed as follows, unless otherwise specified: whitespace is to be ignored except to separate letter and digit sequences into individual words or numbers; and the numerical Unicode references (listed in Chapter 6) which can be used within token elements to represent characters can be used to represent those characters in attribute values (whenever those characters would be permitted by that attribute value's syntax).
-Note that the use of entity references for most synbols is now deprecated in MathML 2.
-Thus the use of a numerical Unicode character reference is better, if the input encoding does not allow you to use it directly.
+When MathML applications process attribute values, whitespace is ignored except to separate letter and digit sequences into individual words or numbers.
+Attribute values may contain any MathML characters listed in Section 6.2 permitted by the syntax restrictions for an attribute.
+Character data can be included directly in attribute values, or by using entity references as described in Section 6.2.1.